janikvonrotz/awesome-powershell/readme.md

 ## Misc

+- [DbgShell](https://github.com/Microsoft/DbgShell) - A PowerShell front-end for the Windows debugger engine.
 - [poke](https://github.com/oising/poke) - Crazy cool reflection module for powershell.
   Explore and invoke private APIs like nobody is watching.
   Useful for security research, testing and quick hacks.